sladjanasto/shadow-puzzle/README.md

 ---

-## 📂 What’s in the Diagram?

-The diagram showcases how various parts of the puzzle are modularized using SCSS techniques such as mixins, utility classes, and reusable shape definitions.
+## The diagram highlights:

+- Modular SCSS structure
+- Mixins for shapes and logic
+- Separation of layers (interactive pieces vs. shadow background)

 ## 🛠️ How to Use